tancheng/VectorCGRA/README.md

 Installation
 --------------------------------------------------------

-VectorCGRA requires Python3.7 and has the following additional prerequisites:
+VectorCGRA requires Python (should work well on 3.7/3.8/3.9/3.10) and has the following additional prerequisites:

  - graphviz, verilator
  - git, Python headers, and libffi